 THOMAS DELLERT INTRO

-Thomas Dellert-Dellacroix also known as Tommy Dollar
+Thomas Dellert-Dellacroix also known as Tommy Dollar, a name give to him by Andy Warhol.

-Is a multi talented artist.
+He is a multi talented artist.
 Educated as an actor, director and singer turned visual artist, photographer, painter and short filmaker as well as a singer songwriter and designer.

 Dellert worked, inspired, and photographed eventful times with, Jimi Hendrix, The Sex Pistols, Jean Michel Basquiat and Andy Warhol among hundreds of legends and historical icons he has met and socialized with through his life.From Movie stars to Rock stars , Royalties and Presidents to villens.
 Jean Michel Basquiat got inspired by Dellert to do his frames with ropes, a style he is today remembered for.
 Warhol got his colorful Camouflage idea from Dellert in 1980 and gave him the nickname Tommy Dollar, because the young Swede could not hide his fascination for the American way of life in NY.
 Then he went to London, more precisely to Chelsea.
 It was there that Dellert became one of the original London Punk Rockers and took part in the early development of this anarchistic and dada inspired movement with Malcolm McLaren and Vivienne Westwood.
 After Sid Vicious accidentally almost killed him with a knife in Paris, on one of his drug infuced moments Dellert brought punk to Sweden and opened the Suicide punk art gallery.